Lucien98/prover/experiment/tches2025_1/README.md

 ### results of CocoAlma

-One can see the leakge results from \Q294_inst1 and \Q294_inst2, while leakage under standard reported by CocoAlma results from \Q294_inst3.
-Therefore they are all false positives.
+One can see the genuine leakge results from \Q294_inst1 and \Q294_inst2, while leakage under standard and glitch-extended probing modles reported by CocoAlma results from \Q294_inst3.
+Therefore they are both false positives.

 **Leakage under standard probing model reported by CocoAlma**
 ```